-Children’s legal rights and social injustice.
+Children’s rights and social injustice through:

-- Establishing access to justice for children.
+- Promotion of access to justice for children.

-- Raising awareness of children‘s rights
+- Raising awareness on children‘s rights

 The department’s mandate is to ensure that all legal modalities and services required by each individual child in contact with the law are met in a safe and enabling environment which empowers children to claim their rights, whereas on the other hand monitoring the obligations of duty bearers.
 Activities under the legal department include Legal representation, legal advice sessions, court accompaniment, bail application, fine payment and weekly visits to detention facilities housing child offenders to identify new cases needing services and to monitor their conditions of detention.